jamiefletcher/distributed-chat-app/README.md

 - Define Kubernetes objects in chatapp.yaml to properly coordinate components of the application.
 Use node port `30222` to expose the web user interface.
 - After running the appropriate Kubernetes commands, the web user interface should be accessible at `http://MASTER_IP:30222`

-For Part II, I implemented the **ephemeral messaging** feature, which had the following additional requirements:
+For Part II, I implemented **ephemeral messaging**, which had the following additional requirements:
 - Provide the ability to send ephemeral messages.
 Such messages will not be stored on the server, and they will just be broadcast in real-time to whoever has the web user interface open and receiving messages now.

 ## System Architecture
 ### Overview
-Like the example, my chat application consists of three components:
+The chat application consists of three components:
 - A frontend application that provides the user interface and submits messages to the backend via a Websocket;
 - A backend server that processes the messages sent by the frontend (via HTTP POST request) and forwards the messages on to all connected clients via their respective Websockets; and
 - A Redis server that stores the messages and provides a publish-subscribe (pubsub) facility that allows all connected clients to receive messages in real time.